czmirek/camundatest/README.md

 - `docker compose -f docker-compose-core.yaml up --detach` for running
 - `docker compose -f docker-compose-core.yaml down` for stopping and removing

+## How to set up KeyCloak client for Zeebe

+### Step 1 - Client scope

+- Go to Client scopes
+- Click "Create client scope"
+  - Name: testaudience
+  - Leave everything else as is
+- Save
+- In the list of existing client scopes, click on the scope with the name "roles"
+- Click on tab "Mappers"
+- Remove the first row that has "audience" in name by clicking on the menu in the right part of the row and choose "Delete"

+This way we configured the audience token to be a single value and not array.

+### Step 2 - Client
+- Go to clients - Create client
+  - Client ID - "zeebeclient"
+  - Next
+  - Client authentication: **ON**
+  - Authorization: **OFF**
+  - Authentication flow: pick only **service accounts roles**
+  - Next --- leave everything in Login settings
+  - ...and Save

+- Click on the newly created "zeebeclient"
+- Click on the tab "Client scopes"
+- Click on "Add client scope"
+- Pick "testaudience" and save with assigned type "Default"

 ## Progress

 ### ✅ Zeebe